 To thoroughly evaluate the studied models, as done by \citet{gon:lin:23}, and in accordance with the best practices outlined by \citet{lag:mar:des:wer:21}, we utilize very long test sets from multiple markets.
 We use day-ahead electricity market data from three structurally and geographically diverse power systems: Germany (EPEX-DE), France (EPEX-FR), and Spain (OMIE).
 The dataset spans the period from 1.1.2015 to 31.12.2024, offering a consistent and extended basis for comparative analysis across forecasting models.

-The German EPEX-DE market is one of the most widely studied markets for electricity price forecasting \citep{cia:mun:zar:22,kie:kus:16,mac:22,nit:wer:23}, owing to its central position in Europe, high trading liquidity, and complex price dynamics, including frequent negative prices.
+The German EPEX-DE market is one of the most widely studied markets for electricity price forecasting \citep{zie:wer:18, cia:mun:zar:22}, owing to its central position in Europe, high trading liquidity, and complex price dynamics, including frequent negative prices.
 The market is also characterized by a significant proportion of intermittent renewables; in 2024, the installed capacity of wind and solar power farms accounted for 58\% of total installed capacity.
-In addition to hourly day-ahead prices, we include day-ahead forecasts of electricity demand and renewable (wind and solar) generation obtained from the ENTSO-E Transparency Platform.
+In addition to hourly day-ahead prices, we include day-ahead forecasts of electricity demand and renewable (wind and solar) generation

-The French EPEX \citep[studied for example in][]{ali:rit:24, uni:wer:zie:18, shi:etal:21} is characterized by a unique generation mix dominated by nuclear power, but in recent years has also seen a gradual rise in renewable energy integration, particularly wind.
+The French EPEX is characterized by a unique generation mix dominated by nuclear power, but in recent years has also seen a gradual rise in renewable energy integration, particularly wind.
 It plays a key role in cross-border electricity flows within Western Europe \citep{sze:bak:23} and is increasingly exposed to price volatility driven by both internal and regional dynamics.
-As in the case of Germany, we use hourly day-ahead prices and incorporate ENTSO-E-provided forecasts of electricity load and renewable generation to capture the growing impact of renewables on price formation.
+As in the case of Germany, we use hourly day-ahead prices and incorporate TSO forecasts of electricity load and renewable generation to capture the growing impact of renewables on price formation.

-Though less represented in the literature \citep[for example][]{cia:mar:nas:23,gar:car:san:15,uni:24,yan:22}, the Spanish OMIE market has become increasingly important due to its rapidly changing generation mix.
+Spanish OMIE market has become increasingly important due to its rapidly changing generation mix.
 Between 2015 and 2024, Spain’s solar power installed capacity share quadrupled — from around 5\% to over 20\%.
-Similarly, for Spain, we include hourly day-ahead prices, along with ENTSO-E forecasts of load and renewable generation.
+Similarly, for Spain, we include hourly day-ahead prices, along with TSO forecasts of load and renewable generation.
 This allows for consistent modeling inputs across all three markets.